 The SCC is a heterogeneous Linux cluster composed of both shared and buy-in components.
-The system currently includes over 1400 shared processors, over 2200 buy-in processors, a combined 232 GPUs, and over a petabyte of storage for research data.
+The system currently includes over 2500 shared processors, over 3500 buy-in processors, a combined 232 GPUs, and over two petabytes of storage (approximately 75% of this is Buy-in storage) for research data.
 The SCC is suitable for high-performance computing in numerous disciplines, including bioinformatics, geographic information systems (GIS), statistics, data analysis, molecular modeling, scientific and engineering simulation, and visualization.

 The first components of the system were delivered to the MGHPCC in January, 2013 and went into production use on June 10, 2013.
-Over the summer of 2013, the newer Katana nodes as well as various departmental and buy-in nodes were integrated into the system.
-Since then the system has been expanded with elements of the BUMC LinGA system and additional buy-in nodes and these expansions are continuing.
+Over the summer of 2013, the newer parts of our prior Katana cluster as well as various departmental and buy-in nodes were integrated into the system.
+Since then the system has continued to expand with elements of the BUMC LinGA system and additional buy-in nodes and these expansions are continuing.

 SCC’s operating system is Linux Centos 6.4.